|Scientific Name||Melopsittacus Undulatus|

-The budgerigar is a very sociable bird and budgies can been seen gathering in large flocks in trees and scrub land in the Australian wilderness.
+The budgerigar is a very sociable bird and budgies can be seen gathering in large flocks in trees and scrubland in the Australian wilderness.
 Pet budgerigars should always be kept at least with one other budgerigar to prevent them from getting lonely.
 The wild budgerigar tends to feed on grass seeds and occasional insects.

 Budgies are known to be very easy animals to sex.
 Male budgies and female budgies can be identified by the colour of their nose.
 The male budgerigar has a blue nose while the female budgie's nose is brown in colour.